 Arctic grayling (Thymallus arcticus) are a freshwater holarctic salmonid that were once widespread throughout the Upper Missouri River (UMR) drainage as a glacial relict population.
-One of the last populations of endemic adfluvial grayling remaining in the UMR drainage resides in the Centennial Valley (CV) of southwestern Montana.
+One of the last populations of endemic grayling remaining in the UMR drainage resides in the Centennial Valley (CV) of southwestern Montana.
 Spawning is largely limited to Red Rock, Corral, Elk Springs, and Odell creeks, with Red Rock Creek likely supporting 80-90% of annual spawning in the CV.
 It is presumed that most of the grayling population in the CV spends non-breeding portions of the year in Upper Red Rock Lake (Upper Lake).
 Red Rock Lakes National Wildlife Refuge (Refuge) encompasses Upper Lake, and nearly all of the currently occupied grayling spawning habitat within Red Rock, Elk Springs, and Odell creeks.

-The estimated number of grayling in the 2016 Red Rock Creek spawning population was 214 (95% CI = 161-321), a 5-fold decline from last year's estimated spawning population ($\hat{N} = 1131, 95\%$ CI = 1069-1210; Figure 1).
-Suitable winter habitat within Upper Lake (i.e., water depth below the ice ≥ 1 m and dissolved oxygen ≥ 4 ppm) reached a minimum during February sampling at an estimated 12 ha.
-This represented the second lowest area of suitable winter habitat measured since 1995 (n = 7).
-Suitable spawning habitat was most recently quantified in 2014-2015, with an estimated total area of suitable spawning habitat (A{ts}) of 0 ha, and weighted area of suitable habitat (A{tw}) of 0 ha, in Red Rock and Elk Springs creeks (see METHODS below for description of variables).
-The amount of suitable spawning habitat that was available has yet to be calculated; A{ts} and A{ws} will be corrected for 1) availability based on fish passage as a function of barrier (i.e., beaver dam) characteristics and 2) backwatered areas.
-Hydrology during the 2016 breeding season critical period (i.e., peak spawning + 188 degree days + 5 weeks) was characterized using four variables related to stream flows (cubic feet second-1) and temperature (°C) - mean daily discharge (mdd = 59.6 cfs), cumulative degree days from peak emergence to five weeks post-emergence (cdd = 454.5), days above bankfull discharge (cbf = 0), and days above 67% of bankfull discharge (c67bf = 3).
-These values represent 74%, 110%, 0%, and 16% of the long-term mean values for mdd, cdd, cbf, and c67bf, respectively.
+The estimated number of grayling in the 2017 Red Rock Creek spawning population was 176 (95% CI = 159-213), nearly unchanged from the previous year ( $\hat{N}=214,95\%$ CI = 161-321; Figure 1).
+Suitable habitat the prior winter within Upper Lake (i.e., water depth below the ice $\geq 1$ m and dissolved oxygen $\geq 4$ ppm) reached a minimum during February sampling at an estimated 14 ha.
+This represented the fifth lowest area of suitable winter habitat measured since 1995 (n=7 winters, 19 sampling occasions), with the three lowest measurements all occurring during the winter of 1995.
+Minimum area of winter habitat for the current year (2018) also occurred in February (61 ha).
+There was a five-fold reduction in suitable winter habitat between January and February this winter largely due to a mean decrease in water depths by $\approx 30$ cm; oxygen concentrations were the same between sampling occasions.

+Suitable spawning habitat was quantified in 2017, with an estimated total area of suitable spawning habitat $(A{ts})$ of 0 ha, and weighted area of suitable habitat $(A{tw})$ of 0 ha, in Red Rock Creek (see METHODS below for description of variables).
+Barriers precluding grayling from accessing suitable spawning habitat, i.e., beaver dams, were notched prior to spawning in 2017 as part of the second hypothesis test of the Adaptive Management Plan.
+Hydrology during the 2017 breeding season critical period (i.e., peak spawning + 188 degree days + 5 weeks) was characterized using four variables related to stream flows (cubic feet second $^{-1}$ [cfs]) and temperature (°C) - mean daily discharge (mdd = 115.9 cfs), cumulative degree days from peak emergence to five weeks post-emergence (cdd = 366.3), days above bankfull discharge (cbf = 12), and days above 67% of bankfull discharge (c67bf = 38).
+These values represent 140%, 89%, 180%, and 195% of the long-term mean values for mdd, cdd, cbf, and c67bf, respectively.

 Figure 1.
-Estimated annual Red Rock Creek Arctic grayling spawning population abundance and 95% confidence intervals, 1994-2016.
-Confidence intervals are not available for all years prior to initiation of the Adaptive Management Plan.
+Estimated annual Red Rock Creek Arctic grayling spawning population abundance and 95% confidence intervals (when available), 1994-2017.
+Confidence intervals are not available for some years prior to initiation of the Adaptive Management Plan.